Presigny/multilayer_duality/README.md

 ## References
 <a id="1">[1]</a>
-Presigny C.,Corsi MC. and De Vico Fallani F. (2023) Topological duality of multilayer networks. ,*arXiv*, arXiv, https://arxiv.org/abs/2306.12136
+Presigny C.,Corsi MC. and De Vico Fallani F. (2023) Topological duality of multilayer networks., arXiv, https://arxiv.org/abs/2306.12136

 <a id="2">[2]</a>